-Marijuana dependence and withdrawal has been a topic of controversy for years.
-However, research studies, as well as reports of users in treatment, strongly suggest the presence of withdrawal symptoms in chronic and heavy marijuana users.5, 8
+Marijuana dependence and withdrawal have been a topic of controversy for years.
+However, research studies, strongly suggest the presence of withdrawal symptoms in chronic and heavy marijuana users.5, 8

-The following is a list of symptoms that may be experienced by those going through marijuana withdrawal:2
+The following is a list of symptoms that may be experienced by those going through marijuana withdrawal:5, 6, 8

 - Insomnia or sleep disturbance